Moxie Dental and Airway

 This has actually changed the way our jaws and chewing muscles are formed, creating a recess in the lower third of the face.
 This causes the lower jaw to become smaller with less room for your teeth and tongue, forcing the teeth to crowd and the tongue to drop back and obstruct the airway—especially while sleeping.
 This phenomenon is what we now call sleep apnea.

 So, how can we fix this?
+Through airway-centric dentistry.

 We are a Vivos® integrated provider.
 Vivos is an appliance system that is used to treat airway deficiencies.
 In tandem with Vivos and traditional dentistry practices, we assess how your airway could be contributing to your dental problems and your overall health.